Evil-Ezio/Microsoft-Teams-Automation-Bot/README.md

 this bot is developed in "python 3.8.4" and is free to use tool. selenium Webdriver(python) has been used in development of this tool.

-\nA detailed video will be soon out on youtube! for update subscribe my channel  https://www.youtube.com/channel/UCQ3EARTHhLGHfTQO7Bw_cvQ
+A detailed video will be soon out on youtube! for update subscribe my channel  https://www.youtube.com/channel/UCQ3EARTHhLGHfTQO7Bw_cvQ

 visit my full profile at https://evilezio21.pythonanywhere.com